Dzsyang/STAT3060J/index.md

 - 6
 {:toc}

-# 2023 WP data analysis—A Discussion on factors influencing subscription of WenXuJinShan official account during pandemic era from multiple perspectives
+# A Discussion on Factors Influencing Subscription of WenXuJinShan Official Account During Pandemic Era from Multiple Perspectives
+- STAT3060J Computational Thinking with Data (2023 WP)

-## Brief introduction
+## Brief Introduction
 In this project, we are going to use tools like python to analyse data of WenXuJinShan official account.
 And try to find a practicable way to optimize the function of this official account.
 Besides function optimization, we also attempt to propose some suggetions that can help this official account attract more subscription
-### Here are the perspectives we concern.
+### Here are The Perspectives We Concern.
 - The relationship between article's topic and its attraction.
 - The function of WenXuJinShan official account.
 - The users' preference of articles content.

-### Why these?
+### Why These?
 Let's take a look at factors to the number of followers.

 ```mermaid